Python-Practice-Discord/python_package_template/docs/GIT_WORKFLOW.md

 * All code going into `main` must go through a pull request.
 * All pull requests must pass GitHub Action checks and have multiple reviewers.
 * To deploy code into environments other than production git tags are used.
 IE: `STAGING`, `BETA`

+Most of this workflow will be managed by the Team Lead, but it's helpful to be familiar with it as much as you can.
+If you're feeling overwhelmed, just look at the parts on Commit Messages, Feature and Bugfix Branches, and Merging.
+Feel free to ask any questions you have in Discord.

 ### Commit messages